FPGA Resource-aware Structured Pruning for Real-Time Neural Networks: Resource-aware pruning

-To maximize resource savings of accelerated neural networks, we consider the reduction of DSP and BRAM utilization, by pruning all the weights processed by the same multiplier or block of memory.
+To maximize resource savings of accelerated neural networks, we consider the optimization of DSP and BRAM utilization, by pruning all the weights processed by the same multiplier or block of memory.
+We refer to these groups of weights as resource-aware vectors of weights.
 The mapping between weights and DSP blocks is deterministic from the RF.
-Given a weight matrix, weights processed by the same DSP block can be obtained by transposing and flattening the matrix into a vector.
-The vector is split into sub-vectors of length RF, with each sub-vector representing the weights processed by the same DSP.
-Illustrated in Fig.~\ref{fig:dsp_pruning}, pruning weights $(w_1, w_5, w_9)$, or $(w_2, w_6, w_{10})$, or $(w_3, w_7, w_{11})$, or $(w_4, w_8, w_{12})$ would achieve a reduction of one DSP block, further referred to as DSP-aware pruning.

-DSP-aware pruning can readily be extended to optimizing memory utilization.
-Weights processed by the same DSP are stored as subsequent words in the same block.
-In \texttt{hls4ml}, BRAM is typically implemented as 1K x 36.
-Weights are quantized before deployment to a lower precision, so each BRAM will store weights processed by several neighboring DSPs.
-As an example, weights quantized to 18 bits would map to two DSP blocks for each block of RAM.
-To optimize BRAM utilization, given weight precision ($P$), $C$ consecutive groups of weights processed by the same DSP block need to be pruned, given by Equation \ref{eq:consecutive_patterns}\footnote{$\equiv$ is the congruence modulo operator.}.
+Given a weight matrix, weights processed by the same multiplier can be obtained by transposing and flattening the matrix into a vector.
+The vector is split into sub-vectors of length RF, with each sub-vector representing the weights processed by the same DSP block.
+Weights processed by the same DSP are stored as subsequent words in the same block of memory, typically implemented as 1K x 36.
+Weights are quantized before deployment to a lower precision, so each block of RAM stores weights processed by several neighboring DSP blocks.
+As an example, groups of weights quantized to 18 bits would map to 2 DSP blocks for each block of RAM.

-If the precision is a factor of BRAM width, each pruning step ensures one block of RAM is saved.
-Otherwise, pruning must capture weight with width equal twice the width of BRAM, ensuring at least one block of RAM is removed.
-Therefore, to aid pruning and mitigate an increased network loss, the precision should be set to a factor of 36.
-In subsequent sections, we refer to BRAM-aware pruning as multi-dimensional pruning since each pruning step removes $C$ DSP blocks and one block of RAM.